| Title: | The ScottKnott Clustering Algorithm |

 Potential further arguments (required by generic). |

-returns an object of class SK
+The function SK returns an object of class SK containing the

-returns a list of the class SK
+The function SK returns a list of the class SK with the slots:

 out |